Willie Young (offensive tackle, born 1947): Professional career

-Young went went undrafted in the 1970 NFL draft.
+Young went undrafted in the 1970 NFL draft.
 He then played in two games for the Edmonton Eskimos of the Canadian Football League during the 1970 season.

 He signed with the Oakland Raiders in 1971 but was later waived.

 Young was claimed off waivers by the Buffalo Bills in 1971.
 He played in all 14 games, starting seven, for the Bills during the 1971 season.
 The Bills finished the year with a 1–13 record.
 He appeared in one game in 1972 before being released.

 Young signed with the San Francisco 49ers in 1973.
 However, he was later released.

 Young was signed by the Miami Dolphins in 1973.
 He played in one game for the Dolphins during the 1973 season.
-He was also active, but did not play, in the playoff game against the Cincinnati Bengals and the AFC championship game against the Raiders.
+He was also active, but did not play, in the playoff game against the Cincinnati Bengals and the AFC Championship Game against the Raiders.
 On January 13, 1974, the Dolphins beat the Minnesota Vikings in Super Bowl VIII by a score of 24–7.
 Young did play in the Super Bowl but received a half-share of the winnings worth $7,500.
 He re-signed with the Dolphins in 1974 but was released.

 Personal life

-Young was the head football coach at Velma Jackson High School in Camden, Mississippi, Weston High School in Greenville, Mississippi, and W. H. Lanier High School in Jackson, accumulating an overall record of 89–76–3 record.
+Young was the head football coach at Velma Jackson High School in Camden, Mississippi, Weston High School in Greenville, Mississippi, and W. H. Lanier High School in Jackson, accumulating an overall record of 89–76–3.
 He died on September 3, 2008, in Jackson.